 Recursion as Structural Decomposition

 In most introductory computer science courses, recursion is taught as its own contained module.
 It's almost treated as an afterthought.
 We're given recursion as a tool, but not shown when to use it.
 Then, we forget about it; we're unlikely to encounter it in real-world problems, right?
-That was my experience and perspective in my introductory high school computer science class (APCS).

 I've come to learn, rather, that recursion is an incredibly useful, elegant, and perhaps niche tool that enables clearer programs.
 Following the functional philosophy, it can break a problem down into several scenarios, then solve each of them.
 And, it can be more legible and understandable to introductory developers.